rcook/beginning-practical-haskell/README.md

 ## Course contents

-[Start here](index.md): this links to the course material as well as the setup instructions to get a working Haskell development environment
+The course notes are intended to be rendered into a final output format using [Pandoc][pandoc] as described [below](#generatingcoursenotes).
+You can also [view the content directly in GitHub](index.md), but note that this is only an approximation to the Pandoc output.
+GitHub does not, for example, render MathJax/LaTeX markup and so some of the mathematics and other advanced markup features in this course may only be viewable in its intended form in the Pandoc output.

-## Generating the course notes
+## <a name="generatingcoursenotes"><a> Generating the course notes

-You'll only care about this section if you want to regenerate the course notes in HTML, PDF, LaTeX or Microsoft Word format.
-For this you'll need [Stack][stack] and [Pandoc][pandoc]:
+To regenerate the course notes in HTML, PDF, LaTeX or Microsoft Word format, you'll need to [install Pandoc][pandocinstall].
+This is probably the easiest method, though I haven't tried it myself.

+If you have a working [Stack][stack] installation, you can install Pandoc this way.
+This is what I do:

 ```bash
 stack install pandoc